yusufcodes/cssgrid-wesbos/README.md

 ## 16: grid-auto-flow dense Block Fitting
 The **dense** value of the **grid-auto-flow** property can be used to fill in any extra gaps in your Grid when there are gaps due to the sizing of different elements.

 For example, on the first row, one of the items may be too large to fit onto it, so naturally will be placed on the second row.
-However, this normally leave a huge gap in place of where the item does not fit.
+However, this normally leaves a huge gap in place of where the item does not fit.

-The dense value prevents this from happening as it locates items further on in the Grid, which, if they are small enough, can be fit in this place instead.
+The **dense** value prevents this from happening as it locates items further on in the Grid, which, if they are small enough, can be fit in this place instead.
 ```css
 .container {
       ...